 Conclusion

 Partner marketing is too valuable for companies to overlook.
-By no means is this a panacea for all difficulties, but it may grow you in achieving faster growth, increasing visibility, entering a new industry, developing creative products, and expanding your customer base.
+By no means is this a panacea for all difficulties, but it may help you grow in achieving faster growth, increasing visibility, entering a new industry, developing creative products, and expanding your customer base.